 This summer will be remembered by many for the large numbers of stinging bluebottles (Portuguese man-of-war jellyfish) that appeared in the surf and on the shores of many New Zealand beaches.

 At the height of the Christmas–New Year holiday break the media ran hot with stories of swarms of abnormally large bluebottles.
 Reports came from as far south as Otago, although the most spectacular accumulations were seen further north.
 Thousands washed ashore along the upper west coast of the North Island, having been blown landwards by persistent summer winds.

-With 8 cm floats (more than twice the size of normal bluebottles) and tentacles approaching 2 m in length, these big jellies were described in newspaper and television reports as a rare and distinct species, the “Pacific man-of-war.”
+With eight centimetre floats (more than twice the size of normal bluebottles) and tentacles approaching two metres in length, these big jellies were described in newspaper and television reports as a rare and distinct species, the “Pacific man-of-war.”
 Their sudden appearance in the shallows off popular swimming beaches soon exacted a significant human toll, with many dozens of stings reported from the Auckland west coast.

 The stings were severe by New Zealand standards, often affecting the whole body rather than just a localised patch of skin.
 In one case a man was rushed to Auckland Hospital with breathing problems, apparently due to an allergic reaction.

 Symptoms reported in other cases included chest and stomach cramping, swelling and the inevitable welts where skin had come into contact with tentacles.

 Peter Fenner, an Australian physician and researcher on the clinical aspects of jellyfish envenomations, advised against the traditional remedy of applying vinegar to the affected area.
 Acid can make things worse by causing even more of the bluebottle’s stings to be discharged, he said.
 Instead, he recommended pouring cold, fresh water on to the stung flesh and applying an ice pack.